chef-boneyard/chef-dk/DEVELOPMENT.md

   the rake task handles both the windows and non-windows lockfiles and updates them in sync.

-To perform a full update of all dependencies everywhere, run `rake dependencies`.
-This will update the `Gemfile.lock`, `Gemfile.windows.lock`, `omnibus/Gemfile.lock`, `acceptance/Gemfile.lock`, `omnibus/Berksfile.lock`, and `omnibus_overrides.rb`.
+To perform a full update of all dependencies everywhere, run `./ci/dependency_update.sh`.
+This will update the `Gemfile.lock`, `Gemfile.windows.lock`, `omnibus/Gemfile.lock`,
+`acceptance/Gemfile.lock`, `omnibus/Berksfile.lock`, and
+`omnibus_overrides.rb`.
 It will also show you any outdated dependencies